aquamoth/liveeditor/README.md

 The minified version is compressed with UglifyJS using http://jscompress.com/

+	0.7.0 - Added function $.liveeditor.isEnabled() to test if a certain field is enabled or disabled.
-	0.6.1 - $.liveeditor.reset() no longer calls onChanged().
+			Also fixed incompatibilities with jQuery 1.10.2.
+Previous version was just tested on jQuery 1.7.1 0.6.1 - $.liveeditor.reset() no longer calls onChanged().
 It was a bad design decision that caused more problems than it solved.
     0.6.0 - Editor now cancels changes when hovering and leaving an editor or pressing ESC key, rather than committing the old value.
 Important for comboboxes with missing values for example.